deepset-ai/haystack-demos/airgapped-rest_api/README.md

 `docker build -t haystack_airgapped -f airgapped-rest_api/Dockerfile .`

-After building the Docker image, it should be possible to run the docker without internet access.
+After building the Docker image, it should be possible to run the container without internet access.

 ### Docker run command:

 `docker compose up`

-If you have built the docker using the alternate process: `docker run -it --rm haystack_airgapped`
+If you have built the container using the alternate process: `docker run -it --rm haystack_airgapped`

 ### Sending requests to Docker: